 The United Airlines MileagePlus frequent flyer program has dozens of business partners that can help you earn miles on the ground.
-You can earn miles when you stay at a hotel, rent a car, ride a train or get away from it all on a cruise.
+You can earn miles when you rent a car, stay at a hotel, ride a train or get away from it all on a cruise.
 You can also earn miles when you buy a cellphone or cable service, eat at a restaurant or choose a car.
 Wherever there is a consumer product or service, the chances are you can earn miles for giving it a try.

 One of the most lucrative ways of receiving quick and massive injection of miles is credit card sign up bonuses.
 Most United MileagePlus members know about the Chase cobranded United credit card, but there are more cards that can give your mileage account some serious award booking powers.